the two-legged table

 A table that is missing two legs will inevitably topple over, won’t it?

-In the three variations of the series „Suppenkaspar“ the missing legs are compensated by weights that are fixed in the appropriate places.
-The weights are held by nearly invisible thin strings.
-The table was named after the story “Suppenkaspar” by Heinrich Hoffmann written in 1844.
+“Suppenkaspar” is a series tables that was developed within the project “inValid” .
+The missing legs of the of two-legged table are compensated by weights that are held by thin and nearly invisible strings.
+As a result the table stands stable – seemingly defying the laws of physics at first glance.
+The two-legged table was named after the story “Suppenkaspar” by Heinrich Hoffmann written in 1844.
 In the story a boy refuses to eat his soup.
 He get’s thinner and weaker every day.